How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 Update the Snap Package

 Snap packages normally refresh automatically.
-To request an immediate refresh for Sublime Text, run:
+Request an immediate refresh when you do not want to wait for the next refresh window.

 sudo snap refresh sublime-text